Over 40 Mosquito Bite Itch Relief Tips

 - Bleach

-Pastes: Mix these fresh then apply to bite as soon as possible.
+Mix these fresh with water (unless otherwise noted) then apply as soon as possible.
 The consistency should be nice and thick so it won’t run, yet will still stay in place on the affected area.
-You could also spritz bite with water then apply grains/powders directly (generously) and rub them in.
+You could also spritz the wound with water then administer grains/powders directly (generously) and rub them in.
+If in tablet form, crush first before adding liquid.

-- Epsom Salt & Water (could also do this as a foot soak if it’s the ankle/foot area affected)
+- Epsom Salt (could also do this as a foot soak if it’s the ankle/foot affected)

-- Aspirin - crush then apply a few drops of rubbing alcohol
+- Aspirin – crush then combine with a few drops of rubbing alcohol

 - Calamine Lotion